 Enviva requires all suppliers to sign a Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
-The Master Wood Purchase

-ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if there are adequate laws and enforcement to permit resolution to valid complaints.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if compulsory labor exists the supply area.
 This document uses many if the same sources as the FSC US CWNRA.
-The FSC US CWNRA and Enviva's analysis both arrived at the same conclusion, there are appropriate mechanisms and a low risk of violations.
-Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment, this supply base evaluation and revisions to the Master Wood Purchase Agreement.
+Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes in the supply base area.
+As with the FSC US CWNRA the review determine